Integrate Restic with Backblaze B2

 hosts ids snapshots tags

-3. To browse backups by the host in which they were backed up, the snapshot ID, the date/time stamp, or the tags, run the following command:
+3. To browse backups by the host from which they were backed up, the snapshot ID, the date and time stamp, or the tags, Navigate to the directory of the Windows Snapshot using the ID.

 ls